Spectrum Of The Seas deck plans

 - RFID cabin door locks and RFID wristbands (an optional choice to replace the traditional SeaPass cards) allowing passengers to purchase items on the ship and access into their cabins.
 The new wristbands are placed in envelopes in the passenger rooms.

-Compared to the Oasis-class ships, Spectrum has larger staterooms, more connecting family cabins, new studio staterooms (for solo travelers), more and larger restaurants.
+Compared to the Oasis-class ships, Spectrum has larger staterooms, more connecting family cabins, new studio staterooms (for solo travellers), more and larger restaurants.
 Spectrum is also RCI fleet's first liner with an exclusive suites-only complex.
 The enclave is located forward on decks 13-15-16 and consists of Golden- and Silver- categories suites grouped in a private complex.
 Golden and Silver passengers are provided with exclusive keycard access, private lift, exclusive restaurant and bar-lounge.
 Suites-exclusive amenities also include access to "The Balcony" (private sundeck area) and "The Boutique" (VIP area for information and booking of private/customized shopping tours ashore).

 Spectrum Of The Seas deck plans are property of Royal Caribbean.
 All deck layouts are for informational purposes only and CruiseMapper is not responsible for their accuracy.